PrincetonUniversity/installing_python_packages/README.md

 $ pip install --user cupy
 ```

-Be sure to include `anaconda3` in your Slurm script.
+Be sure to include `module load anaconda3` in your Slurm script.

 ### TensorFlow